Parth2045/nodejs-boilerplate/README.md

 # Welcome to the boilerplate of structured NodeJS application with ExpressJS.

-# You just need to clone this application to kick start with.
+# Run this simple command to kick-start this application.

 # run in cmd: npm i